dutatopup/GIRepo/README.md

 # Genshin Impact Repository

-If there is no update here, please visit the page https://api.mazagung.id/
+If there is no update here, please visit the page https://api.mazagung.id/ or https://t.me/PaimonUpdate_Bot